jaxbline/BlenderUmap2-Utilities/README.md

 * Automically merge verts by the selected amount to your current selected Objects
 > "Apply to All" works with this too!

+**Hide After Join**
+* When enabled this hides the mesh after they are joined together...
+Just makes thing easier shuffle through

 **Apply to All**
 * When enabled will apply the action to ALL meshes rather then the current selected one.

-**Hide on Join**
-* When enabled this hides the mesh after they are joined together...
-Just makes thing easier shuffle through

 **Fix Materials**
 * This feature will attempt to fix the "Generic Shader" issue when you import a Umap.
 This is mainly useful for embeded materials into your FBX.